 Tiger FM

-Hundreds gather to celebrate life of late Hon.
-Mary Karooro Okurut
+Hundreds gather to honour the life of the late Hon Mary Karooro Okurut

 15 August 2025, 4:56 pm

-Deputy speaker of parliament, Thomas Tayebwa, laying a wreath on the casket containing the body of the late former minister
+Deputy Speaker of Parliament, Thomas Tayebwa, laying a wreath on the casket of the late former minister.

 By Ronald Ssemagonja

-Hundreds of mourners today gathered at All Saints Cathedral in Kampala to celebrate the life of the late Hon.
-Mary Lay Busingye Karooro Okurut, a distinguished leader who served Uganda in various capacities.
-Her career included roles as press secretary to the vice president from 1996 to 1999, senior press secretary to the president from 1999 to 2004, woman member of Parliament for Bushenyi from 2004 to 2016, minister of gender, labour and social development, minister of information and national guidance, minister for general duties, spokesperson for the National Resistance Movement, and senior presidential advisor on public relations, among others.
-The thanksgiving service was led by the Archbishop of Uganda, His Grace Steven Kazimba Mugalu, who thanked God for Okurut’s life and urged the congregation to always serve God.
+Hundreds of mourners gathered today at All Saints Cathedral in Kampala to celebrate the life of the late Hon Mary Lay Busingye Karooro Okurut, a distinguished leader who served Uganda in various capacities.
+Her career included roles as Press Secretary to the Vice President from 1996 to 1999, Senior Press Secretary to the President from 1999 to 2004, Woman Member of Parliament for Bushenyi from 2004 to 2016, Minister of Gender, Labour and Social Development, Minister of Information and National Guidance, Minister for General Duties, Spokesperson for the National Resistance Movement, and Senior Presidential Advisor on Public Relations, among others.
+The thanksgiving service was led by the Archbishop of Uganda, His Grace Steven Kazimba Mugalu, who thanked God for Okurut’s life and urged the congregation to serve Him faithfully.

-Deputy Speaker of Parliament, Thomas Tayebwa, praised the late Okurut for diligently representing the people of greater Bushenyi district.
-“Very depressing about Hon.
-Mary Karooro Okurut’s death.
-This was at a time she had planned a comeback in the political arena.
-Hon.
-Karooro diligently represented us people of greater Bushenyi district in parliament.
-Her advocacy to empower the girl child, love for her motherland and loyalty to the NRM party will always be cherished.
-My heartfelt condolences go out to her family, the people of greater Bushenyi and the country at large,” he said.
+Deputy Speaker of Parliament, Thomas Tayebwa, praised the late Okurut for her dedicated representation of the people of Greater Bushenyi District.
+“It is very saddening to hear of Hon Mary Karooro Okurut’s death, especially at a time when she had planned a political comeback.
+Hon Karooro diligently represented the people of Greater Bushenyi in Parliament.
+Her advocacy to empower the girl child, her love for her motherland, and her loyalty to the NRM party will always be remembered.
+My heartfelt condolences go to her family, the people of Greater Bushenyi, and the country at large,” he said.

-Okurut was also celebrated for her contribution to literature as founder of the Uganda Women Writers Association, which created opportunities for countless women to share their stories, mentor others, and take their rightful place in the literary world.
+Okurut was also celebrated for her contributions to literature as the founder of the Uganda Women Writers Association, which created opportunities for countless women to share their stories, mentor others, and establish their place in the literary world.
 Her mentorship and advocacy shaped generations of writers and thinkers, leaving a lasting impact on Ugandan literature.
-Pastor Wilson Bugembe of the Worship House in Nansana described her as a God-fearing woman who valued prayer, saying she often attended church for personal prayers despite her high-profile position.
-He urged those present to serve God diligently, just as she did.
+Pastor Wilson Bugembe of the Worship House in Nansana described her as a God-fearing woman who valued prayer, noting that she often attended church for personal devotion despite her high-profile position.
+He encouraged those present to serve God diligently, just as she had done.

 Pastor Wilson Bugembe of the Worship House in Nansana.